darraghoriordan/darragh-oriordan-com/src/pages/2019/12/18/4-prioritization-frameworks-for-your-team/index.md

 The _impact_ is very subjective and should be decided as a group with some external input.
 Use 3 for "massive", 2 for "high", 1 for "medium", 0.5 for low and 0.25 for minimal.
 These factors will scale the number appropriately.

 The _confidence_ is also subjective but don't overthink it.
-I use 100% for "high", 70% for "medium" and "50% for low".
+I use 100% for "high", 70% for "medium" and 50% for "low".

 For _effort_ use the timeframe that gives you the closest to whole numbers that matches your work.
 For my team and I that is person-weeks.
 For teams constantly working on larger pieces of work that might be person-months.
 It doesn't matter as long as you use whole numbers and are consistent for the set of items you're prioritising.